Shawville, Quebec: Notable people

 Famous people from Shawville include the former general manager of the Ottawa Senators, Bryan Murray, Terry Murray (current assistant coach of the Buffalo Sabres and former coach of the L.A.
-Kings), Tim Murray (former general manager of the Buffalo Sabres), NHL legend Frank "The Shawville Express" Finnigan and race horse owner and lawyer Clay Horner.
-Former NHL referee Blaine Angus also comes from the area.
+Kings), Tim Murray (former general manager of the Buffalo Sabres), and NHL legend Frank "The Shawville Express" Finnigan.

 Ray Harris, a prominent singer-songwriter in the Ottawa area, was raised in Shawville and later wrote the song Shawville Girl.
-Robert Taylor Telford who founded the Alberta city Leduc in 1891 was born in Shawville in 1860.
+Robert Taylor Telford, who founded the Alberta city Leduc in 1891, was born in Shawville in 1860.